 Have you seen how talented traders do calculations in their minds?
-Or have you seen in movies how they actively record their recent deals while keeping track of current data?
-Such traditional trading methods have lost their relevance and are gradually disappearing.
+Or have you seen in films how they actively record their recent deals while simultaneously monitoring the current data?
+Such traditional trading methods are outdated and are gradually disappearing.
 Those who wanted to keep up with the times and continue to make a profit began to turn to technical specialists.

 Programmers, together with mathematicians and analysts, have provided the market with a useful tool — trading bots that conduct operations using embedded algorithms and provided data.
 The popularity of algorithmic trading on exchanges resulted in the emergence of high-frequency trading.